sanyassyed/sf_eviction/README.md

+# Project Setup

+## Instructions to create a project folder and setup version control using GIT

 ### Creating a repo on the local system and pushing to git
 * Create a new folder for the project - sf_eviction
 * cd into sf_eviction